Fact checkedFact Checked

 Final Thoughts

-Achieving a calorie deficit is necessary on any weight loss diet, including on a vegan diet.
-If a vegan diet sounds like a possibility for you, make sure you plan your meals to include plenty of protein and healthy fats like coconut oil, which has been shown to aid in weight loss.
+Achieving a calorie deficit is necessary for any weight loss diet, including on a vegan diet.
+If following a vegan diet sounds like a possibility for you, make sure your meal prep plan includes plenty of protein and healthy fats like coconut oil, which has been shown to aid in weight loss.

 Though eating vegan can ultimately help you lose weight, it is still possible to gain weight on a vegan diet if you aren’t eating the right balance of foods or are not burning more calories than you’re consuming.

-The best way to ensure that a plant-based diet assists with your weight loss goals are to only consume vegan junk food as an occasional treat, and focus on the health benefits of a diet rich in nutrient-dense foods.
+The best way to ensure that plant-based nutrition assists with your weight loss goals is to only consume vegan junk food as an occasional treat, and focus on the health benefits of a diet rich in nutrient-dense foods.

 + 5 sources